rhshah/IMPACT-Pipeline/source/usage.rst

 .. sidebar:: Note:

-	For this to be sucessfull you should hve the files from step 6 in the **outputDirectory**
+	For this to be sucessfull you should have the files from step 6 in the **outputDirectory**

 7. To run from the **Process 7**.
 Set the following in the configuration file:
 	:ListOfFiles: RecalibratedBam.list (where Recalibrated.list contains all the recalibrated bam files from Process 3 to be processed)